evapalatou/dream-life-fitness/README.md

 2. Resize the images at the flip cards section on the home page.
 - Solution:
 3. Add hover effect on social media icons at the footer section.
 [SOLVED]
-- Solution: added the #social-networks i:hover in the .css file that changes the color of the icons
+- Solution: added the #social-networks i:hover effect in the .css file that changes the color of the icons
 4. Create a thank you page for the message form at about page.
 - Solution:
 5. Center product cards container at the order page.